Aktuális sajtó tartalmak és illusztrációs fotók

 RM

 Velten, Germany.
 14th July, 2023.
-Melon farmer Attila Puszti works in his melon field and.
+Melon farmer Attila Puszti stands in his melon field and.
 Just before the harvest, he monitors the ripening on his three hectares of land with special attention.
 In addition to watermelons with red and yellow flesh, there are also honey and galia melons for the first time this year.
 The harvest is extremely weather-dependent; he expects the first fruit in August.
 He wants to keep prices stable despite the increased costs.
-Credit: Jens Kalaene/dpa/Alamy Live News-stock-photo
+Credit: Jens Kalaene/dpa/Alamy Live News-stock-foto

 RM